 A significant proportion of the variable capacity that has been added in the UK in recent years has also been distributed, i.e. located at the point of demand, rather than feeding into the high-voltage transmission grid.
 The dominant decentralised energy technology is solar PV, which can be easily installed on the rooftops of homes and businesses.
 As the costs of solar PV continue to fall, to the point where it becomes economic without the financial support currently offered under the Feed in Tariffs scheme, capacity will continue to increase, making distributed generation an increasingly important part of the UK's energy mix.
 With increased penetration of distributed, variable energy resources, it might be more efficient in future for some system balancing to take place at a local level, with local markets for flexibility services alongside those that currently exist at a national level.
-At a national level, while some forms of flexibility services will decline as fossil-fired generation closes, there are expected to be increased flexibility services available from new electricity interconnectors being built or planned between the UK and continental Europe (although these may not provide some of the services required such as frequency response).
+At a national level, while some forms of flexibility services available from new electricity interconnectors being built or planned between the UK and continental Europe (although these may not provide some of the services required such as frequency response).